tiubak/myOwnPasswordManager/SECURITY.md

 ## Reporting a Vulnerability

-The security of Pedro's Password Manager is taken seriously.
+The security of My Own Password Manager is taken seriously.
 If you discover a security vulnerability, please follow these guidelines:

 ### 🚨 Critical Vulnerabilities